-We are very excited to be participating in the October 19th webinar panel discussion: The Future of Building Sustainability Occupancy – Safety, Efficiency, and Sustainability in a Post-Covid World.
+We had a great webinar on October 19th with SmartBuildingsCenter.org and here now is the recording so that you can view at your leisure: The Future of Building Sustainability Occupancy – Safety, Efficiency, and Sustainability in a Post-Covid World.

 Are you aware that the No. 1 emitter of greenhouse gas emissions is not industry or transportation, but in fact buildings, representing 39% of all global GhG.
 Furthermore, almost 75% of those building-based emissions come from day-to-day operations – heating, cooling, ventilating, and lighting.
 And to make things worse, it is estimated that about 30% of the energy used in buildings is wasted.
 Why?
 One big problem is that buildings’ HVAC systems are often run with set schedules rather than being dynamic to reflect occupancy, usage, environment, and other usage factors.